jewelsofthought/neshama/site/posts/story/jewels.md

 He did not anticipate the problem being that any might chose ever to not want this communication.
 And having to become in order to create the vessels, he suffered the very aspects that he'd used to fashion his vessels - hurt and anger.
 How could they?

+> We do not "gain" consciousness here.
+We enter as fully conscious beings.
+We are not here to pay off some ancient or ancestral debt, though we might have come here to complete an ancestral mission.
+> Nor are we born in some debt to some overlord, divine or not.
+We are here because we asked to be here, or were chosen.
+We had to train for many years, to be able and willing to step down from a higher, more encompassing viewpoint into this constricting and challenging place.

+## Descent

-Now, let's climb down to earth...
+Now, let's descend to earth...

 Each child is born with one of these precious jewels.
-In times past we called it perhaps it is like a blessing from G-d, or the kiss of an angel.
+In times past we called it a blessing from G-d, or the kiss of an angel.

 At birth that jewel is clean, and shines brightly.
-As the vessel grows larger, it needs more nourishment from its surroundings, and thus its appetite for the energy of the material that it exists in, from which it has been fashioned.
+As the vessel grows larger, it needs more nourishment from its surroundings, and thus its appetite for the energy of the material that it exists in, from which it has been fashioned, increases.

 Thus the jewels becomes encrusted by the barnacles of life.
-The inputs of parents, siblings, teachers, and all those who wield power over these jewels - and who actually have been tasked with the honour of keeping them safe and clean - begin to cause the outer covering to become harder and the separation of the nut from its shell, or the jewels from its vessel, begins.
+Through the inputs of parents, siblings, teachers, and all those who wield power over these jewels &ndash; who actually have been tasked with the honour of keeping them safe and clean &ndash; the outer covering becomes encrusted, separating the nut from its shell, or the jewels from its vessel, begins.

 Now the messages that are being relayed through the jewel cannot penetrate this thickening outer layer, like a hard skin that surrounds the juicy nut.
 So it vibrates in the inner chamber of the vessel, but only the inner layers respond.

+In addition, any transmissions from the outside are being intercepted by this shell that has formed around the jewel.
-Those messages from outside, that the jewel, which responds to energy and frequency, receives are being affected by both the harmonics in the shell.
+Thus those messages from outside that the jewel, which responds to energy and frequency, receives are being affected by both the harmonics of the shell and the inner harmonics of the jewel that cannot fully penetrate the shell &ndash; and are being reflected and refracted in the inner chamber in which the jewel resides.

 Now let's take a closer look at what is happening here.
 I am simplifying it, because there are details that I am glossing over.
 But bear with me, and hopefully you will get the picture.

-Imagine a jewels that is vibrating in a chamber, and these vibrations, though dampened, are sending out certain frequencies - which have nowhere to go.
-Thus end up vibrating in the chamber itself, eventually setting up resonances, both harmonic and inharmonic.
-Eventually, the information will become so confusing, being unable to differentiate between those messages that are coming from the broadcast station and those that are produced as a result of the internal noise that is continuously reverberating in the chamber itself.
+Imagine a jewel that is vibrating in a chamber, and these vibrations, though dampened, are sending out certain frequencies&ndash; which have nowhere to go.
+Thus vibrating in the chamber itself, eventually setting up resonances, both harmonic and inharmonic.
+Eventually, the information will become so confusing, being impossible to differentiate between those messages that are coming from the jewels itself and those that are produced as a result of the internal noise that is continuously reverberating in the chamber itself.
+In addition, these extraneous frequencies and sounds would interfere with any information that is being received or being transmitted.

 To put it more simply, the source of the messages now being received are not all valid.
 Some are internally generated, and will often result in recursion.